Preston-Landers/Prompt-Like-A-Pro/README.md

   running code, accessing databases, making API calls, controlling software, or even physical devices.
 Combined with agentic systems, this greatly expands what AI can do.

-- **Prompt Engineering**: Designing effective prompts to elicit desired responses from LLMs.
-In other words, what [this article](#prompt-like-a-pro) is about.

 ### Slang